zebrafactory/zebrachain/README.md

 ## 🦀 Dependencies of Interest

-ZebraChain is built on existing implementations of established cryptographic primatives.
+ZebraChain is built on existing implementations of established cryptographic primitives.

 These key crates are used: